pret/pokered/FEATURES.md

 ## Move changes
 - Disable disables the previously selected move of the opponent.
 If they haven't selected a move yet, it chooses a random move.
 It has 85% accuracy.
 It lasts 2-7 turns.
 - Trapping moves only last 2 or 3 turns but deal a bit more damage to compensate.
 2/3 chance of 2 turns, 1/3 chance of 3 turns.
-- 7 moves that people almost never use were renamed and changed to have much more useful effects:
+- 7 moves that people almost never use were renamed and changed to have much more useful effects (mostly based on unused prototype moves):
   - CONSTRICT is now STATIC SNAG - 75 base power, electric type, 30% chance of paralysis, 100% accuracy (Inspired by the unused prototype moves `PARALYZING SCISSORS` and `ELEKITER`)
   - TAKE DOWN is now HEAT RUSH - 75 base power, fire type, 30% chance of burn, 100% accuracy (Inspired by the unused prototype move `MEGA FIRE`)
   - KINESIS is now FIREWALL - status move, fire type, causes burn, 80% accuracy (Inspired by the unused prototype move `F WALL`)